 My love of copyediting began in the early 2000s during an internship with South End Press, a majority women of color–run book publishing collective that is sadly now defunct, where I came to believe that publishing could be a form of activism.
 Since then I have endeavored to use my nerdy word powers to create positive change in the world.

 I believe that language matters, and that those of us who are working to manifest a better, more just world have a responsibility to use language in ways that describe the world we are working to create, rather than unconsciously perpetuating bias and prejudice.

 Some words are intentionally used in ways that add more violence to the world and/or maintain oppression.
-Other words are used without any intention or active awareness, and maintain the status quo by unconsciously promoting mainstream values and norms.
+Other words are used without any active awareness, and maintain the status quo by unconsciously promoting mainstream values and norms.
 Still others are used in intentional ways that foster awareness, equity, and liberation.
 This is the way that I strive to help others utilize language.

 All of the content on this site is available free of charge because I want to help as many people as possible use language in liberatory ways, and I also value the chance to learn from those who comment on my blog posts.
 If you find my work helpful, please consider supporting me!